jasongaylord/JasonGaylord.com/_posts/2020/04/2020-04-24-setting-up-your-angular-environment.md

 3. Then, install the upgrader tool by running `npm install -g --production npm-windows-upgrade`.
 4. Finally, run the upgrader tool by running `npm-windows-upgrade`.

-If you are using Chocolately, you can install the latest NodeJS by running this:
+If you are using Chocolatey, you can install the latest NodeJS by running this:

 ```shell
 choco upgrade nodejs
 ```

 Advanced developers may not like this approach as this will remove any custom NPM configuration that was made.
-So, if you had installed using Chocolately, you'll want to first check to see if npm is removed from the choco\bin directory by running `where.exe npm`.
+So, if you had installed using Chocolatey, you'll want to first check to see if npm is removed from the choco\bin directory by running `where.exe npm`.
 If its still there, first install the npm-windows-upgrade using Step 3 above.
 Then, you'll need to delete the files from that bin directory or run `choco uninstall npm`.
 Finally, run Step 4 above.
 This will help to clear out any custom configuration.

 ## Installing Angular CLI